Hamzawi7/Hmza_chris_mod_mooc/README.md

 # Using Load Balancing Policy to Mitigate DDoS attacks in SDN networks

-"This is the source code of the Project"
+#This is the source code of the Project

-# This is based on chris-mods-mooc package, I have added some fuctions like Zombie area, security alarming to mitigate and detect the attacks in SDN network
+" This is based on chris-mods-mooc package, I have added some fuctions like Zombie area, security alarming to mitigate and detect the attacks in SDN network"
-# the topology that have used in this package is a fat tree topology with zombie area and testing server.
+" the topology that have used in this package is a fat tree topology with zombie area and testing server."

 "How to start"
 #After downloading the package, start cloudnetmooc on VirtualBox